cenfun/monocart-coverage-reports/README.md

 If the reports cannot be merged automatically, then here is how to manually merge the reports.
 First, using the `raw` report to export the original coverage data to the specified directory.
-For example, we have coverage data from unit tests:
+For example, we have `raw` coverage data from unit tests:
 ```js
 const coverageOptions = {
     name: 'My Unit Test Coverage Report',